raunaqgupta/pyirc/README.md

 Configuration is controlled by the information in config.json Different channels can be added by appending into the "channels" list Currently only a single IRC server is supported.

-Currently there are two functional modules:

-greetings.py which greets any new incoming user repeater.py which repeats anything directed at the bot